jump-dev/JuMP.jl/docs/src/nlp.md

 The above code creates a JuMP model with the objective function `(x[1]-1)^2 + (x[2]^2-2)^2`.
 The first argument to `JuMP.register` the model for which the functions are registered.
 The second argument is a Julia symbol object which serves as the name of the user-defined function in JuMP expressions; the JuMP name need not be the same as the name of the corresponding Julia method.
 The third argument specifies how many arguments the function takes.
 The fourth argument is the name of the Julia method which computes the function, and `autodiff=true` instructs JuMP to compute exact gradients automatically.

+!!! note
     All arguments to user-defined functions are scalars, not vectors.
 To define a function which takes a large number of arguments, you may use the splatting syntax `f(x...) = ...`.

 Forward-mode automatic differentiation as implemented by ForwardDiff.jl has a computational cost that scales linearly with the number of input dimensions.
 As such, it is not the most efficient way to compute gradients of user-defined functions if the number of input arguments is large.
 In this case, users may want to provide their own routines for evaluating gradients.
 The more general syntax for `JuMP.register` which accepts user-provided derivative evaluation routines is: